hashicorp/terraform-provider-azurerm/website/docs/d/billing_enrollment_account_scope.html.markdown

 # Data Source: azurerm_billing_enrollment_account_scope

-Use this data source to access information about an existing Enrollment Account Billing Scope.
+Use this helper Data Source to provide a correctly formatted Billing Scope ID for an Enterprise Account Enrollment.

+!> **Note:** This data source is a helper function only and no data actually is read from Azure.

 !> **Note:** The `azurerm_billing_enrollment_account_scope` data source is deprecated and will be removed in version 4.0 of the AzureRM Provider.
 Please use the [`azurerm_billing_enrollment_account`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/data-sources/billing_enrollment_account) data source instead.